 We work with local communities and provincial governments to educate and create awareness around Responsible Gambling.
 Since the beginning, Great Canadian has allocated significant resources towards advancing responsible gambling practices and programs.

-As a company with operations in BC, Ontario, Nova Scotia, New Brunswick and Washington State, our efforts are focused on working with our crown partners in establishing and implementing an array of responsible gambling initiatives which assist our guests in making informed choices.
+As a company with operations in BC, Ontario, Nova Scotia, and New Brunswick, our efforts are focused on working with our crown partners in establishing and implementing an array of responsible gambling initiatives which assist our guests in making informed choices.

 Responsible Gambling initiatives that Great Canadian Gaming is deeply committed to include: